fredszaq/Rezenerator/README.md

 ![Rezenerator icon](../../raw/master/rezenerator.png)

 Rezenerator is a tool aiming at automating drawable management while building an Android app.
-The way it works is simple, you provide in a directory your "source" drawable files, such as SVG files, PSD files (soon to come) or high resolution PNG files, and the tool will automatically generate the corresponding PNG files in the required drawable-* folders of your application.
+The way it works is simple, you provide in a directory your "source" drawable files, such as SVG files, PSD files or high resolution PNG files, and the tool will automatically generate the corresponding PNG files in the required drawable-* folders of your application.

+## Operating principle

 Rezenerator is highly configurable and flexible.
 The transformations to apply to the sources file are encoded within the file names using this simple schema :